Olha36/quote-generator/tasks.md

 1. `Handle State for Current Quote`

-- You need to track the currently displayed quote.
-Since you've already fetched multiple quotes and stored them in an array, now you'll need to manage which quote is currently shown.
+- track the currently displayed quote.
+For that I'll need to manage which quote is currently shown:
 - Add a state variable to store the index of the current quote (e.g., currentQuoteIndex).

 2. `Update the Quote on Button Click`